 Edward was co-lead counsel with Russell Blain in the Chapter 11 case of Taylor, Bean & Whitaker Mortgage Corp. that was filed in Jacksonville, Florida with approximately $1 billion in assets and liabilities.
 Edward also served as co-counsel with Mr. Blain in the Chapter 11 case filed by Ocala Funding, LLC, a subsidiary of Taylor Bean, that had approximately $3 billion in liabilities and $1 billion in assets.
 He has successfully represented numerous debtors in possession in the Middle District of Florida, was active as counsel for the Creditors’ Committee in the massive Anchor Glass Chapter 11 case, and served as conflicts counsel in the Bill Heard Chevrolet cases pending in the Northern District of Alabama.
-He also appears regularly in state courts in connection with civil litigation arising out of loans secured by real estate in the Florida panhandle and elsewhere.
-He is president of the Turn Around Management Association of Florida, a past president of the Tampa Bay Bankruptcy Bar Association, has published several articles on bankruptcy issues, and has spoken on multiple occasions on insolvency issues in Florida and Alabama.
+Edward also appears regularly in state courts in connection with civil litigation arising out of loans secured by real estate in the Florida panhandle and elsewhere.
+He is president of the Turn Around Management Association of Florida, a past president of the Tampa Bay Bankruptcy Bar Association, has published articles on bankruptcy issues, and has spoken on multiple occasions on insolvency issues in Florida and Alabama.

 Edward joined Stichter Riedel in 2005 after four years with the firm of Bradley Arant Rose & White, LLP, in Birmingham, Alabama.
 While at Bradley Arant, he appeared on behalf of creditors in a number of large bankruptcy cases, including Kmart, Service Merchandise, Encompass Services Corporation, Just for Feet, CEI Roofing, and The Resort at Summerlin.
 Mr. Peterson assisted in the debtor representation of J.A.
 Jones and 57 of its subsidiaries in Chapter 11 cases filed in Charlotte, North Carolina, involving over $3 billion in creditor claims.
 Additionally, he had extensive involvement representing the debtors in the Pride Restaurants, LLC Chapter 11 case involving a chain of fast food restaurants, and a Chapter 9 case involving the representation of a theme park owned by various municipalities.